BettyyN/Social-Company-App/README.md

 # Social-Company-App
-- Social connecting app specific for company
+- Social connecting app specific for company.

 Social Company App is a private internal platform built for a single company and its employees.
 It allows staff members to connect, communicate, and stay updated with the company’s latest news, events, and announcements — all in one place.

 🌟 Purpose